Great, the Honda Civic Type R is getting another price bump

 Cars are Andrew's jam, as is strawberry.
 After spending years as a regular ol' car fanatic, he started working his way through the echelons of the automotive industry, starting out as social-media director of a small European-focused garage outside of Chicago.
 From there, he moved to the editorial side, penning several written features in Total 911 Magazine before becoming a full-time auto writer, first for a local Chicago outlet and then for CNET Cars.

 If there's one constant in the life of the Honda Civic Type R, it's price hikes.
-Whether it's the usual year-after-year bump or, the hottest Civic to ever grace our shores has grown more expensive over time.
+Whether it's the usual year-after-year bump or the dark, shameful art of dealer markups, the hottest Civic to ever grace our shores has grown more expensive over time.
 This week, it's happened yet again, and it's not even a model-year adjustment.